dariuszKlimko/dnd/README.md

 Prepare .env file from .env.example.

 ### Run application with docker
+1) Make sure that .sh files end of line are set to LF.

-1) Go to directory "/dnd" in terminal.
+2) Go to directory "/dnd" in terminal.

-2) To start application.
+3) To start application.
 ```
 make start
 ```

-3) To start application e2e tests:
+4) To start application e2e tests:
 ```
 make e2e-test
 ```

-4) To start application unit tests:
+5) To start application unit tests:
 ```
 make unit-test
 ```

-5) Application documentation:
+6) Application documentation:
 ```
 http://localhost:{port}/api
 ```